 - The welt seam can be decorative and practical at the same time.

-How to Sew a Welt Seam
+How to Sew a Welt Seam Step by Step

 Step 1 - Sew the Seam

 Stitch your plain seam together according to the pattern’s seam allowance.
-Set right sides together and stitch in a straight line.
+Set the right sides together and stitch in a straight line.

 Step 2 - Finish the Seam

 Finish the raw edges together either with a zig-zag stitch or a serger.
 If you are using a serger, do not trim too much off.
+Other methods of finishing the edge include using bias tape or pinking shears.

 Step 3 - Press